 - Log on to the ApsaraDB for MongoDB console.

-- In the left-side navigation pane, click Sharding Instances.
+- In the left-side navigation pane, click Sharded Cluster Instances.

 - Find the target instance and click its ID.

-- In the left-side navigation pane, click Database Connection to obtain the connection addresses of a mongos.
+- In the left-side navigation pane, click Database Connection to obtain the connection string of a mongos.

 - Connect to the sharded cluster instance from your client or ECS instance that has